 The European Council comprises the heads of state or government of the member states, the President of the European Council and the President of the Commission; the High Representative of the Union for Foreign Affairs and Security Policy also attends its meetings.
 The European Council is to provide the necessary impetus for the development of the EU and defines general political objectives and priorities.
 The European Council has a say in important personnel decisions and plays a vital role in the amendment procedures of EU treaties.

 The European Council elects its President with a qualified majority for a period of 30 months; with the possibility of renewal once.
 Donald Tusk was appointed President of the European Council by the European heads of state or government and succeeded Herman Van Rompuy.
 He was also appointed Chairman of the Euro Summit.
 He represents the EU in matters of the Common Foreign and Security Policy (CFSP).

 The Council of the European Union consists of the national ministers of the member states.
 Currently the Council meets in 10 different configurations.
 The Council – normally together with the EP – decides on legislative acts on the European level and together with the EP determines the multi-annual financial framework and the annual budget of the Union.
-Unlike the European Council, the Presidency of the Council still rotates every six months among the governments of the EU member states (see website of the Luxembourg EU Presidency).
+Unlike the European Council, the Presidency of the Council still rotates every six months among the governments of the EU member states (see website of the Slovak EU Presidency).